 The registration fee is $200.00, which includes first year’s membership payment, textbook, and other supplies.
-Please pay only AFTER you receive your acceptance notice.
-Instructions will be given at that time.
+Please pay only AFTER you receive an acceptance notice.
+Detailed instructions will be given at that time.
 Acceptance notices will be e-mailed no later than December 20.
 Some partial scholarships are available.
 Send an e-mail to firstname.lastname@example.org to request a scholarship application.
 Scholarship applications are due on January 1, 2019.

 The class provides volunteers with a broad naturalist education: ecological concepts, ecosystems and natural history; human impact on nature; and awareness of ethics, value judgment, and citizen science.
 Instructors are local experts in the natural resources community from universities, state and federal agencies, and nature centers.

 2019 Class, please see the 2019 Class Page for up-to-date details.
 Tuesday evening classes meet from 6:00 to 9:00 p.m.
 Most classes meet at Brookhaven College, 3939 Valley View Ln, Farmers Branch, TX 75244.
 The March 12 class meets at Texas Discovery Gardens.

 To obtain certification, each trainee must attend at least twelve of the thirteen classes.

 |February 5, please arrive between 5:00 and 5:30 p.m||Introduction to Texas Master Naturalist||Bruce Stewart|